 You can also save the results of the query.
 Select the menu button on the right, and specify whether you want to download the results as a CSV file or store it to the storage account associated with the cluster.

-After you have completed a Hive job, you can export the results to Azure SQL database or SQL Server database, you can also visualize the results using Excel.
-For more information about using Hive in HDInsight, see Use Hive and HiveQL with Hadoop in HDInsight to analyze a sample Apache log4j file.
+After you've completed a Hive job, you can export the results to Azure SQL Database or SQL Server database, you can also visualize the results using Excel.
+For more information about using Hive in HDInsight, see Use Apache Hive and HiveQL with Apache Hadoop in HDInsight to analyze a sample Apache log4j file.

 Clean up resources

-After you complete the tutorial, you may want to delete the cluster.
-With HDInsight, your data is stored in Azure Storage, so you can safely delete a cluster when it is not in use.
-You are also charged for an HDInsight cluster, even when it is not in use.
-Since the charges for the cluster are many times more than the charges for storage, it makes economic sense to delete clusters when they are not in use.
+After you complete the quickstart, you may want to delete the cluster.
+With HDInsight, your data is stored in Azure Storage, so you can safely delete a cluster when it isn't in use.
+You're also charged for an HDInsight cluster, even when it isn't in use.
+Since the charges for the cluster are many times more than the charges for storage, it makes economic sense to delete clusters when they aren't in use.

-If you are immediately proceeding to the next tutorial to learn how to run ETL operations using Hadoop on HDInsight, you may want to keep the cluster running.
-This is becuase in the tutorial you have to create a Hadoop cluster again.
-However, if you are not going through the next tutorial right away, you must delete the cluster now.
+If you are immediately proceeding to the next article to learn how to run ETL operations using Hadoop on HDInsight, you may want to keep the cluster running.
+This is because in the tutorial you have to create a Hadoop cluster again.
+However, if you are not going through the next article right away, you must delete the cluster now.